Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 In Swift, you do not need to anything to manage memory used by value types.

 #### Reference Types

 But passing around an instance of a *reference type* (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.

 In other words, you are creating an additional reference to the same memory location on the heap.

-**Q:** If there are multiple references to the same instance of a class (object), what is the impact to all its references if any single reference makes a change to it?
+**Q:** If there are multiple references to the *same* instance of a class (object), what is the impact to all its references if any single reference makes a change to it?

 #### Reference Counting

-Every class instance has a reference count — which is the number of references to the actual memory on the heap allocated for that instance.
+Every class instance has a reference count — the number of references to the actual memory on the heap allocated for that instance.

 As long as an instance’s reference count is greater than 0, the instance remains alive, and its memory will not be reclaimed.

-As soon as its reference count becomes 0, its memory is deallocated, and its **deinit()** function will run.
+As soon as its reference count becomes 0, its memory is deallocated, and its `deinit()` function will run.

 ```Swift
 class Player {